shivi1100/shivi1100/README.md

 - 💞️ I’m looking to collaborate on ...
 New tech stack
 - 📫 How to reach me ... https://www.linkedin.com/in/shivangi-shrivastava-446279217/
 - 😄 Pronouns: ...
 She / Her
 - ⚡ Fun fact: ...
-Got to Know very late that..there is litterly no connection b/w  degree | School  and real life jobs... [i.e something different]
+Got to Know very late that..there is no connection b/w  degree | School  and real life jobs... [i.e something different]

 <!---